MicrosoftDocs/azure-dev-docs/articles/ai/includes/intelligent-app-templates-python.md

 |--|--|--|
 |Azure Container Apps|Azure AI Studio<br>Speech to Text Service<br>Prompt Flow<br>Managed Integration Runtime (MIR)|GPT 3.5 Turbo|

-### Function calling with Prompty, LangChain and Elastic Search
+### Function calling with Prompty, LangChain, and Elastic Search

 This template is an application that uses Prompty, Langchain, and Elasticsearch to build a large language model (LLM) search agent.
 This agent with Retrieval Augmented Generation (RAG) technology is capable of answering user questions based on the provided data by integrating real-time information retrieval with generative responses.